History of Jalen Williams in Timeline

 Jalen Williams

-Jalen Devonn Williams, known as J-Dub, is a professional basketball player in the NBA for the Oklahoma City Thunder.
+Jalen Devonn Williams, known as J-Dub, is an American professional basketball player currently playing for the Oklahoma City Thunder in the NBA.
 He played college basketball at Santa Clara for three seasons before being drafted 12th overall by the Thunder in the 2022 NBA draft.
-In 2025, Williams earned his first NBA All-Star and All-NBA Team selections and won an NBA championship the same year.
+By 2025, Williams had earned his first NBA All-Star Game selection, made an All-NBA Team, and won an NBA championship.

-In 1955, Ken Sears was drafted and remains the highest drafted Bronco prospect in Santa Clara history.
+In 1955, Ken Sears was drafted making Jalen Williams the second-highest drafted Bronco prospect in Santa Clara history.

 1996: Last Santa Clara Player Drafted Before Williams

-In 1996, Steve Nash was the last Santa Clara player to be drafted before Jalen Williams.
+In 1996, Steve Nash was the last Santa Clara player drafted before Jalen Williams.

 Others born on this day/year